STILL IN PLACE FACE MASKS & SOCIAL DISTANCING WHEN VISITING THE SURGERY

 IMPORTANT NOTICE REGARDING CORONAVIRUS (COVID-19)

 Please note only patients with pre-booked appointments will be allowed to enter the practice.
-We ask that all patients wear a face covering when attending the surgery, and follow guidance from staff.
-Government guidance on how to make a face covering can be found here, a cloth face covering should cover your mouth and nose while allowing you to breathe comfortably & can be as simple as a scarf or bandana that ties behind the head.
+We ask that all patients wear a face covering when attending the surgery, and follow social distancing guidelines and guidance from staff.
+Government advise on how to make a face covering can be found here, a cloth face covering should cover your mouth and nose while allowing you to breathe comfortably & can be as simple as a scarf or bandana that ties behind the head.

 If your child is unwell for any reason, please do not hesitate to contact the surgery by eConsult or by telephone.